Relaxation techniques: Try these steps to reduce stress

 - Boosting confidence to handle problems

-To get the most benefit, use relaxation techniques along with other positive coping methods, such as thinking positively, finding humor, problem-solving, managing time, exercising, getting enough sleep, and reaching out to supportive family and friends.
+To get the most benefit, use relaxation techniques along with other positive coping methods, such as:

 Types of relaxation techniques

-Health professionals such as complementary health practitioners, doctors and psychotherapists can teach various relaxation techniques.
-But if you prefer, you can also learn some relaxation techniques on your own.
+Health care providers such as complementary and integrative health specialists and mental health providers can teach many relaxation techniques.
+But you can also learn some relaxation techniques on your own.

 In general, relaxation techniques involve refocusing your attention on something calming and increasing awareness of your body.
 It doesn't matter which relaxation technique you choose.
 What matters is that you try to practice relaxation regularly to reap its benefits.